VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: Experiments

 \subsection{Baselines}

 Four groups of baselines are reported in this study.

 \textbf{CLIP-family:} We utilize vision/language encoders such as CLIP~\citep{radford2021learning}, OpenCLIP~\citep{cherti2023reproducible}, SigLIP~\citep{zhai2023sigmoid}, and BLIP2~\citep{li2023blip} as our baseline.
 Due to the length limitations of the text encoder, some queries or target text in certain tasks may be truncated.
 We apply score-level fusion by combining multimodal features using element-wise addition with equal weights ($w_1 = w_2 = 1$).
-As found in UniIR~\citep{wei2023uniir}, we do not use instructions, as this was observed to potentially degrade performance. \\ \textbf{UniIR:} UniIR~\citep{wei2023uniir} is a unified, instruction-guided multimodal retriever designed to handle eight different retrieval tasks across multiple modalities.
+We do not use instructions, as they could potentially degrade performance.
+For more details, please refer to Section \ref{sec::imact_instruction}. \\ \textbf{UniIR:} UniIR~\citep{wei2023uniir} is a unified, instruction-guided multimodal retriever designed to handle eight different retrieval tasks across multiple modalities.
 The model builds on CLIP and BLIP, employing shallow fusion techniques such as score-level and feature-level fusion to integrate modalities.
-In this study, we use the BLIP\_FF variation as a baseline. \\ \textbf{MagicLens:} MagicLens~\citep{zhang2024magiclens} is a self-supervised image retrieval model capable of handling open-ended instructions.
+In this study, we use the CLIP\_SF and BLIP\_FF variations as baselines. \\ \textbf{MagicLens:} MagicLens~\citep{zhang2024magiclens} is a self-supervised image retrieval model capable of handling open-ended instructions.
 It utilizes a dual-encoder architecture with shared parameters, initializing the vision and language encoders with either CoCa or CLIP.
 The model uses a multi-head attention pooler to unify multimodal inputs into a single embedding.
-For this study, we report results using the CLIP-Large backbone.
-Since MagicLens requires image inputs, we represent pure text inputs by using the output vector of the text encoder. \\ \textbf{E5-V:} E5-V~\citep{jiang2024e5} is a contemporary model that also leverages vision-language models for multimodal embedding tasks.
+For this study, we report results using the CLIP-Large backbone. \\ \textbf{E5-V:} E5-V~\citep{jiang2024e5} is a contemporary model that also leverages vision-language models for multimodal embedding tasks.
 It proposes a single-modality training approach, where the model is trained exclusively on text pairs.
-E5-V demonstrated strong performance on three multimodal retrieval tasks.
-In contrast, we propose MMEB, extending the evaluation to a larger and more diverse set of tasks.
-Additionally, our model is trained on multimodal pairs, which include various combinations of image and text modalities on both the query and target sides.
+In contrast, our model is trained on multimodal pairs, which include various combinations of image and text modalities on both the query and target sides.

+For all our baselines, we first use their original versions.
+Additionally, we have fine-tuned both CLIP and OpenCLIP on MMEB training datasets.
+We adopt the same experimental configurations as \model to ensure a fair comparison.
+For the remaining baseline models, UniIR and MagicLens also utilize a shallow fusion approach based on CLIP models, with their primary contribution being the datasets they were trained on.
+E5-V proposes training exclusively on text pairs, making it unsuitable for fine-tuning on our datasets.
+Therefore, we have not included the fine-tuned versions of these three models in this comparison.